 The wage and hour laws are meant to protect employees, and to ensure that their employers treat them with fairness in terms of payment for work done.

 The term "benefits" is a broad one.
 It covers anything an employee receives other than cash wages.
 Some benefits -- such as family and medical leave -- are required under federal or state law.
 These benefits generally do not cost an employer anything, except in terms of the employee's away from work.
 If you are an employee covered by a law that requires certain job benefits, such as leave time for certain purposes, your employer must allow you to take advantage of those benefits at no penalty to you.

 Unlike things such as family and medical leave, some benefits are optional and are a matter to be negotiated by you and your employer.
 These benefits include medical, disability, or dental insurance, life insurance, or employee pension plans.
 Although these benefits are optional, in that the employer is not required by law to provide them, an employer who does choose to provide them must follow certain federal regulations that can be extremely complex and technical.
 Most health benefit and pension plans are regulated under a federal law called the Employee Retirement Income Security Act of 1974 (ERISA).
 Among other things, ERISA regulations require that employees receive notice of the terms of any employee benefit plan -- what it is, who is eligible, what the plan covers, what the plan costs, how payments are made, and how and when changes to the plan will be made.

 If you have additional questions after reading this article, click on the links below to learn more.

 Federal and state laws control rules and regulations surrounding wages and benefits.
-This area of law can get tricky, and it is best to seek out the guidance of a legal expert when trying to understand your obligations and rights.
-Not sure where to start?
-FindLaw can help.
-Start learning more about your situation with a free case review from a local employment law attorney.
+This area of law can get tricky, so it's best to seek out the guidance of a local employment lawyer when trying to understand your obligations and rights.